ctlaltdieliet/prodvx-api/docs/index.md

-This API enables external control of ProDVX panels with built-in LED lights.<br>
+This API enables external control of ProDVX panels with built-in LED lights.
 To see these installation instructions, open a browser on your ProDVX panel and go to [tiny.cc/prodvxapi](tiny.cc/prodvxapi).

 ## Installation Steps